 Now, let's say that we want to print the client's IP on the server side, whenever the server connects to a client. hisock provides something I like to call "reserved functions", where there are certain commands that get attached to data that occur on very special events.
-For server, there are 3:
+For server, there are a few, including: